Simplifying Secure Merchant Authentication While Reducing Login Failures

 Increase feature discoverability

-A flexible information architecture was established to support future product growth while maintaining a consistent navigation experience.
+Created a flexible information architecture that can accommodate future product expansion while maintaining a consistent and intuitive navigation experience.

 Validation